vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 that lurks, barks and gives me no peace.

 At night I would sit with my cheek <br>
 on my fist.
-I would wait for you, <br>
+I would wait for You, <br>
 one day they will do the same too. <br>
 From me the kind love of the weak.

 If I look back and think the way, <br>
 I see that I have been in search <br>
-of you, still am.
+of You, still am.
 Left in the lurch, <br>
 I ask what was that made me stray.

 It was that land or sea, that soul, <br>
-where I saw you smile, where I saw <br>
+where I saw You smile, where I saw <br>
-a kid with your eyes and his awe. <br>
+a kid with Your eyes and his awe. <br>
-There a girl with your hands that stole
+There a girl with Your hands that stole

 Thoughts, fast as the throw of a dart, <br>
-men with your smile that let me rest. <br>
+men with Your smile that let me rest. <br>
 And each time I slept on the chest <br>
-of the night, 'cause she had your heart.
+of the night, 'cause she had Your heart.

-And I know it was you that girl <br>
+And I know it was You that girl <br>
 on sale, to whom I once told all <br>
 this tale, while she looked at my fall. <br>
 "Hear if you want," she held her pearl,